 Selfies in the shadow of small and busy personnel

 I was curious about Galeri Nasional’s intentions for this exhibition – was I missing something?
 These were clearly not the only visitors crossing the lines of artwork and good manners.
 The only official person working in this part of the complex was a young man at the entrance who was making sure that all visitors leave their bags there.

 “No, it is not allowed to touch those artworks“, he answered my question and added: “I think.”
 The instructions on how to treat the art are not clear even to the gallery’s employees!
 “There had to be another colleague of mine here, but he couldn’t come today…”, the young man started to apologize, as if I was trying to find the guilty person.
 I stopped his excuse delivering and explained how I only wish to understand the gallery’s policy, which results in the actions I find shocking.

 What is the purpose of NOT being allowed to take your bag in the gallery?
 If on the other hand, you can walk over the artwork, jump on it, dance with it, handle it in any way you can think of?

 Counterproductive restrictions of the old age

-It seems to me as if the restrictions we blindly follow were once printed on the entrance doors of our institutions, and now we actually believe that bringing a bag, French fries, or an ice cream inside the gallery are the most probable ways of making the damage?
+It seems to me as if the restrictions we blindly follow were once printed on the entrance doors of our institutions, and now we actually believe that bringing a bag, French fries, or an ice cream inside the gallery is the most probable way of making the damage.
 Damage is always the product of unavoidable circumstances or human behavior.
 This means we should be applying common sense, and instead of requesting our rare personnel to guard the visitors’ bags, relocate them to sit in the galleries and secure the artworks from ever-growing social media aggression, led by selfies.

 Flood in the shadow of the selfies